J.D. Peck

 Does VA have a minimum credit score?

-No. The VA does not set a minimum score, but many lenders add overlays.
+No. The VA does not set a published minimum score, but many lenders add overlays that act like one.
+See VA loans with no minimum credit score.

 Can I qualify with collections or charge-offs?